Aliases for CSNK1G2 Gene

-CSNK1G2 (Casein Kinase 1, Gamma 2) is a Protein Coding gene.
-Among its related pathways are GPCR Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include protein serine/threonine kinase activity and glycoprotein binding.
-An important paralog of this gene is CSNK1A1.
+CSNK1G2 (Casein Kinase 1 Gamma 2) is a Protein Coding gene.
+Diseases associated with CSNK1G2 include Familial Febrile Seizures.
+Among its related pathways are G-Beta Gamma Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CSNK1G3.

 Serine/threonine-protein kinase.
 Casein kinases are operationally defined by their preferential utilization of acidic proteins such as caseins as substrates.
 It can phosphorylate a large number of proteins.
 Participates in Wnt signaling.
 Phosphorylates COL4A3BP/CERT, MTA1 and SMAD3.
 Involved in brain development and vesicular trafficking and neurotransmitter releasing from small synaptic vesicles.
 Regulates fast synaptic transmission mediated by glutamate.
 SMAD3 phosphorylation promotes its ligand-dependent ubiquitination and subsequent proteasome degradation, thus inhibiting SMAD3-mediated TGF-beta responses.
 Hyperphosphorylation of the serine-repeat motif of COL4A3BP/CERT leads to its inactivation by dissociation from the Golgi complex, thus down-regulating ER-to-Golgi transport of ceramide and sphingomyelin synthesis.
 Triggers PER1 proteasomal degradation probably through phosphorylation.